microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 ## Step 6: Refine Policy
 If you are seeing high amounts of false positives, fine-tune your policy with the following recommendations:
--	Increase the thresholds of sensitive information types found to determine severity o	It is okay to use different thresholds for individual classifiers
+* Increase the thresholds of sensitive information types found to determine severity
+    - It is okay to use different thresholds for individual classifiers
--	Understand confidence levels and how they are defined o	Low confidence may be good! o	Try using a low confidence with high threshold or a higher confidence level
+* Understand confidence levels and how they are defined
+    - Low confidence may be good!
+    - Try using a low confidence with high threshold or a higher confidence level
--	Group like information types together o	Combine multiple SITs to detect combinations that matter (e.g. a Social Security Number on its own may not be relevant without a person associated, but an SSN together with an account number, a person's name or a medical condition may be). o	Switch from looking for “Any of these” to “All of these”
+* Group like information types together
+    - Combine multiple SITs to detect combinations that matter (e.g. a Social Security Number on its own may not be relevant without a person associated, but an SSN together with an account number, a person's name or a medical condition may be).
+    - Switch from looking for “Any of these” to “All of these”
--	Use Boolean operators to combine groups o	Look for SSN AND Driver’s License instead of SSN OR driver’s License
+* Use Boolean operators to combine groups
+    - Look for SSN AND Driver’s License instead of SSN OR driver’s License

 Insert visual here